Chart Color Schemes

 Infrastructure

-Gidgegannup has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally
+Gidgegannup has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 11 projects that could impact the area.
-Notable ones include EastLink WA, Gidgegannup Town Site, Gidgegannup Showgrounds Upgrade, and Gidgegannup Play Space Public Art.
-The following list details those most relevant:.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 11 projects that could impact this region.
+Notable initiatives include EastLink WA, Gidgegannup Town Site development, Gidgegannup Showgrounds Upgrade (commenced on 20th April 2021), and Gidgegannup Play Space Public Art project (scheduled for completion in late 2022).
+The following list details those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.